 Roadsworth’s work plays with more than the visual language of the city; it plays with our relationship with the city.
 It returns us to the moment in our youth when the streets and sidewalks could hold moments of our play and humanity, before we learned that they were the domain of structure and order.
 His work asks questions in a streetscape of absolute instructions, and invites double-takes and smiles in areas where you’re supposed to be quiet and fall in line.

-You can find more information about the book, and a downloadable excerpt, from the publisher’s page here, or get a copy from Amazon here.
+You can get a copy of Roadsworth from Amazon.
 Resisting the temptation to write an entire second overview of his work here, I’ll close as I close my introduction:

 When first discovering his early work, I once joked that looking at images of his reworked street markings made me wonder if there was a supplement to my driver’s instruction manual that I had missed when I was learning the language of the street.
 As his work has expanded over the years to encompass so much more of the urban ephemera and our relationship with it, that missing manual would now include a vastly expanded range of images, objects and relationships that we need to learn in the city.
 This book could be that manual.